carlos-hns/carlos-hns/README.md

 🦊 My Goals to 2021: <br/>

 - [✔️] Get my first job as a Programmer.
-- [✘] Become to be a Junior Android Developer.
+- [✔️] Become to be a Junior Mobile Developer.
 - [✘] Launch my first app on Google Play.

 🇧🇷  <br/>